 You can only make the switch to a spousal benefit if your spouse has not yet claimed their Social Security benefit at the time of your initial filing.
 According to AARP, if your spouse is already receiving Social Security when you claim your retirement benefits, you are subject to the “deemed filing” rule, which does not give you the choice to wait or switch.

 This provision automatically deems you to apply for your spousal benefit, if you’re entitled to them.
 The SSA will not pay the sum of both you and your spouse’s benefit; rather, you will receive a monthly payment equal to the higher of the two amounts.

 Social Security often represents a significant portion of post-working income, but many soon-to-be retirees and their spouses fear that Social Security benefits alone are not enough to live a full and comfortable retirement.
-A GoodLife Reverse Mortgage Specialist may be able to help improve your cash flow in retirement, allowing you to live your post-career life to the fullest.
+A GoodLife reverse mortgage may be able to help improve your cash flow in retirement, allowing you to live your post-career life to the fullest.
 If you’re interested in learning more about the basic reverse mortgage requirements, as well as discussing the reverse mortgage application process, contact one of our helpful representatives.

 At GoodLife, it’s our goal to help you comfortably live the retirement you’ve worked so hard for.
 We look forward to hearing from you and will be happy to explain how a reverse mortgage could complement your Social Security benefits—so you can sit back, stop working, and enjoy The GoodLife in Retirement.